RobinKumar5986/wwwhisper/README.md

 Lets consider an example of Alice.
 Alice has following resources to share:

 *  A private blog that she would like to share with her family and friends.
-*  A work related wiki that she would like to be share with her colleagues.
+*  A work related wiki that she would like to share with her colleagues.
 *  A site created for a conference that Alice co-organized.
 Alice would like the site to be widely accessible, but conference papers should be accessible only to conference attendance.
 In addition all